miykael/workshop_cambridge/README.md

  - [Windows 7/8/9/10](https://docs.docker.com/toolbox/toolbox_install_windows/) or [Windows 10Pro](https://docs.docker.com/docker-for-windows/install/)
  - [OS X (from El Capitan 10.11 on)](https://docs.docker.com/docker-for-mac/install/) or [OS X (before El Capitan 10.11)](https://docs.docker.com/toolbox/toolbox_install_mac/).

-Once Docker is installed, open up the docker terminal and test if it works with the command:
+Once Docker is installed, open up the docker terminal and test if it works with the command: `docker run hello-world`

-    docker run hello-world

-**Note:** Linux users might need to use ``sudo`` to run ``docker`` commands or follow [post-installation steps](https://docs.docker.com/engine/installation/linux/linux-postinstall/).
+**Note:** Linux users might need to use ``sudo`` to run ``docker`` commands or follow the [post-installation steps](https://docs.docker.com/engine/installation/linux/linux-postinstall/).

 Once docker is running on your system you can continue with downloading the docker image for this workshop.
 For this use the command: